andrew/ultimate-awesome/README.md

 - [awesome-algeria](https://github.com/algeriatech/awesome-algeria) - A curated list of awesome things and projects built by Algerian developpers.
 - [Free-Certifications](https://github.com/ArslanYM/Free-Certifications) - This repository contains the list of all the development courses available with  free certifications.
 - [open-science-resources](https://github.com/asoplata/open-science-resources) - A publicly-editable collection of open science resources, including tools, datasets, meta-resources, etc.
+- [awesome-data-valuation](https://github.com/daviddao/awesome-data-valuation) - 💱 A curated list of data valuation (DV) to design your next data marketplace.
 - [design-heaven](https://github.com/dimitrisraptis96/design-heaven) - :angel: Stunning open source design resources for designers and developers .
 - [awesome-official-courses](https://github.com/Dionakra/awesome-official-courses) - List of technology related courses which have certificate of completition from their creators.
 - [awesomes](https://github.com/ducin/awesomes) - Awesome list of valuable resources and people to follow, curated by me ™.